Maple Grove, Minnesota: Economy

-The most recent Arbor Lakes development is a hybrid power center development called The Fountains at Arbor Lakes.
-At 850000 sqft, this retail complex includes stores such as Costco, Caribou Coffee, Subway, DSW, Lowe's, REI and a Holiday Inn & Suites with a water park.
+An additional phase of Arbor Lakes development is a hybrid power center development called The Fountains at Arbor Lakes.
+At 850000 sqft, this retail complex includes a water park.
 The Fountains also includes Minnesota's most energy-efficient building, Great River Energy Headquarters.
+Maple Grove's Main Street area is part of the Arbor Lakes retail area.
+The Village at Arbor Lakes includes hotels, restaurants, and additional retail space.

-Maple Grove's most recent development, The Grove, is at the intersection of Interstate 94 and Maple Grove Parkway.
-This district is home to the new North Memorial/Fairview hospital complex, SuperTarget, Home Depot, Slumberland and other stores.
+The Grove is at the intersection of Interstate 94 and Maple Grove Parkway in northwest Maple Grove.
+This district is home to the new North Memorial/Fairview hospital complex and stores.
 The project's central portion is designed to be pedestrian-friendly and encourage a small-town atmosphere.